Célia Domain

+Rugby career

 Domain was selected for the French senior team for the first time in 2018.
 She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.

+Domain was named in France's squad for the 2023 Women's Six Nations Championship.
+On 7 March 2025, she was selected in the side for the Women's Six Nations Championship.